rangsimanketkaew/AWS-HPC/aws/configure-aws-parallel-cluster.md

 - AWS CLI
 - AWS ParallelCluster

-If both AWS CLI and ParallelCluster are installed successfully, there must be configuration files called `config` at `$HOME/.aws/config` and at `$HOME/.parallelcluster/config`, respectively.
+> FYI: If both AWS CLI and ParallelCluster are installed successfully, normally there must be two configuration files at `$HOME/.aws/config` and at `$HOME/.parallelcluster/config`, respectively.

 ## Step-by-step configuration (or reconfiguration) of AWS ParallelCluster

-1. Create a new file, for example, called `config_new`, in a hidden `.parallelcluster` folder in your home directory, for example:
+1. Create a new configuration file, for example, called `config_new`, in a hidden `.parallelcluster` folder in your home directory, like this:

 ```
 cd $HOME
 vi .parallelcluster/config_new
 ```

-2. Append the following codes to `config_new` file and change the value for each configuration to your need.
+2. Append the following codes to the `config_new` file and change the configuration parameter and value to your need.

 ```
 [global]